Pingshan Power Station

-The Pingshan power station is a large modern coal-fired power station in China.
-The power station is divided into two phases with phase one consisting of two 660 MW units, each with scrubbing systems and cooling towers.
-Phase two has one ultra-supercritical secondary reheat unit with a 1350 MW capacity.
-This unit is one of the single largest coal units in the world; it also has the world's largest cooling tower with a height of 210 m (689 ft).
+Pingshan Power Station is a large, modern coal-fired power station in Huaibei, Anhui Province, China.
+The facility is divided into two phases, with phase one consisting of two 660 MW units, each equipped with scrubbing systems and cooling towers.
+Phase two comprises a single ultra-supercritical secondary-reheat unit with a capacity of 1,350 MW.
+This unit is among the largest single coal-fired units in the world and is served by the world's tallest cooling tower, which stands at a height of 210 metres (689 ft).

-The engineering and design works for the power station were completed by East China Institute of Energy.
-The Phase 2 unit has a coal consumption rate of 251g/kWh.
+The engineering and design work for the power station was completed by the East China Institute of Energy.
+The phase-2 unit has a coal consumption rate of 251 g/kWh.